Rouen is a charming French town located in the Normandy region of France and it oozes cultural, beauty and charm!

 Before I went, I had researched a few things I wanted to see, but I recommend heading straight to the tourist information centre and get the map.

-There is a 2 hour walking route available which takes you through all the historical and modern sights that has to offer, but here are the highlights.
+There is a 2 hour walking route available which takes you through all the historical and modern sights, but here are the highlights.

 This is probably one of the most significant things to do in Rouen.
 Like many great landmarks in France, this cathedral is ridiculously old (we are talking 12th century)!
 But that's largely what helps make it so special and beautiful.